GrantBirki/astrowind-hard-fork/README.md

 This fork is also designed to be deployed to GitHub pages, which is a free and easy way to host your website.

+## Full Offline Development Support

+After running `npm i` and `npm run dev` for the first time, you can develop your site completely offline!

 ## Config Files

 The core way this template is different from the original is that it heavily uses `.js` config files to configure data and content for its site.